Herons are a family of migratory birds found in many regions, including Virginia.

 Their diet consists mainly of large insects, including katydids, grasshoppers, crickets, and beetles.

-When available, they supplement their insect diet with small rodents, frogs, and lizards.
+They supplement their insect diet with small rodents, frogs, and lizards when available.

 Cattle Egrets can reach speeds up to 25 miles per hour when flying, but they usually stay close to land and rarely migrate farther than 600 miles from where they nest.

-Cattle Egrets are known for their gregarious behavior – nesting in colonies that number upwards of 10 individuals or more during mating season – typically beginning at about two years old for females and three years old for males.
+Cattle Egrets are known for their gregarious behavior.
+They nest in colonies that number upwards of 10 individuals or more during mating season, typically beginning at about two years old for females and three years old for males.

 While common throughout much of the state during spring through autumn months, chances of seeing them diminish outside those periods due to migration patterns or reduced availability in certain habitats caused by development projects or other changes to the environment.